decisionrubric/decisionrubric/posts/uncertainties-of-sustainability-innovation.md

 Engineers like me look at potential solutions.
 Investors look at potential markets.
 YCombinator -- whose motto "make something people want" is to the point -- suggests that a climate-tech startup focus on B2B relative to B2C, both in terms of scale of potential impact and as a reflection of how B2B customers frame their needs.

 A signature challenge of "Energy Related" sector is that different people (organizations) want different and apparently inconsistent things.
-As an engineer, it is easier to conceive of technology breakthroughs than it is getting groups of self-interested actors -- with partial and selective views of a situation --  to agree on a solution of mutual good.
+As an engineer, it can be easier to conceive of technology breakthroughs than it is getting groups of self-interested actors -- with partial and selective views of a situation --  to agree on a solution of mutual good.
 A structured decision making process – like Decision Analysis – is a way through this quandary when participants are willing to engage.

 Innovation is moving forward under uncertainty toward the creation of value.